An Unparalleled Workforce Near D.C.

 Leidos, Google, Inova, Microsoft, Facebook, Northrop Grumman, and other Fairfax County businesses recruit from an impressive talent pool of 3.4 million-plus people.

-More than 65 percent of the population has a bachelor’s or higher degree, representing double the U.S. average educational attainment.
-Northern Virginia universities and colleges confer 85,000 degrees each year.
+Sixty-five percent of the population has a bachelor’s or higher degree, representing double the U.S. average educational attainment.
+Northern Virginia universities and colleges confer 82,000 degrees each year.

 The regional workforce has a higher-than-average concentration of occupations in the fields of finance, information technology, and management.
 Companies in high-growth markets such as artificial intelligence, cybersecurity, data analytics, and personalized health easily recruit the talent they need.
 In fact, one in four jobs in Northern Virginia is filled by a high-tech team member.